Tech Made Simple

 Signing PDF documents and paper documents with your phone

 For iPhone users, one of the easiest ways to sign a PDF document is to use the tools built into the Mail app.
 When you receive an attachment, tap to download it and then tap again to open it.
-You'll see a marker icon in the upper right.
+You'll see a marker icon in bottom navigation.
 Tap it and you'll see tools appear at the bottom.
 Select the + to bring up text and signature options.
-When you're finished filling out the form, you select "Done" and you'll be able to send the form by "Reply All" or "New Message."
+When you're finished filling out the form, you select "Done" and you'll be able to send the form by replying to the message or creating a new one.

 Another easy way to sign a PDF document is to use the Adobe Sign & Fill app (free for iOS and Android).
 For paper forms, you can snap a picture, add any required text and your signature, and save.

-Three screenshots of Adobe Fill and Sign.
-From the left, the first screenshot shows a W-9 document with a pop up on the bottom showing app icons with More pointed out.
-The second screenshot shows a list of apps with Adobe Fill & Sign pointed out.
-The third screenshot shows the W-9 form with a text box highlighted with text options in a black pop up.
+Screenshot of Adobe Fill & Sign that shows the W-9 form with a text box highlighted with text options in a black pop up.
 There is also a popup window at the bottom showing a person icon and a pen icon pointed out.

 If you have an Android phone, the process is similar.
 You tap on the email attachment to view it and it will open in Adobe Fill & Sign (you will have to select it as the app to open the document fi you've just installed the app).
 Tap anywhere in the document to add text and tap the pen icon to add your signature.
 When you're done, tap on the share icon.
 Select email, and the app will automatically save the document and create an email with the attachment.
 Or, if you want to reply to the email with the signed document, you can select "Save to Drive."
 Then you can reply to the message and tap the attachment paperclip and select the file from your Google Drive.